Leave a gift in your Will

 A residuary gift

 A residue is a gift amounting to whatever remains in your estate after loved ones have been taken care of.
-It removes the need to put a precise value on your gift.

 A pecuniary gift